Alcatraz Kennel Project for Patterdale Terriers

 - Heat-lamps in the dog-house top which can be replaced with a fan/blower during hot weather.
-This requires a much taller dog-house design.
-We won't place a heat lamp any closer than 30 inches to the dog-house floor and we'll insist on making a "dimmer" switch for it whether you care to use it or not.
+This requires a much taller dog-box design.
+We won't place a heat lamp any closer than 30 inches to the dog-box floor and we'll insist on making a "dimmer" switch for it whether you care to use it or not.

 - Heating pad in the floor that just breaks the chill.
 Doesn't really make it "warm," (a real favorite.)

 - Lighting, small lights in the dog-house and/or in the kennel.

 - Switches, timers, circuit-breakers, etc. for all of the above.

 - A wide variety of "tunnel" type entrances to the box, (presumably helps get the dogs accustomed to "entering.")